djaus2/Soft-ata/README.md

 # Soft-ata Version 11.400

 ## Updates
+- Softata/src folder is now a separate GitHub repository at [djaus2/SoftataDevices](https://github.com/djaus2/SoftataDevices)
+  - Much renaming there such as Grove becomes SoftataDevices
 - V11.400 In Console app, implemented Generic Display methods option ```ConsoleTestType.Displays_Generic:``` which calls methods common to all displays, even if not implemented.
 Should just ignore those.
   - getpins, getMiscCmds, clear, backlight, setCursor, writestrngCMD, cursor writestringCMD, homeCMD
   -   - Tested on LCD thus far (backlight is null for that).